opennukit/Nukit-Open-Air-Purifier/README.md

 **General Guidelines**
 ---
 * Nukit Open Air Purifiers are designed to be made with any 3mm or 1/8th inch material that is safe to laser cut.
 Care should be taken not to use materials prone to off-gassing.
 * This is only an enclosure.
-In order to build a complete, functioning air purifier, you will need [140mm fans](https://amzn.to/47qAqKj), a [5.5mm barrel jack to 4-Pin PWM converter](https://amzn.to/4aQ3cXu), [fan grills](https://amzn.to/4aKtQRJ), and a [12v power supply](https://amzn.to/3TRkqxB) (suggested items linked).
+In order to build a complete, functioning air purifier, you will need [2"x20"x20" MERV 13 furnace filters](https://amzn.to/3TPW5s2), [140mm fans](https://amzn.to/47qAqKj), a [5.5mm barrel jack to 4-Pin PWM converter](https://amzn.to/4aQ3cXu), [fan grills](https://amzn.to/4aKtQRJ), and a [12v power supply](https://amzn.to/3TRkqxB) (suggested items linked).
 * Regular yellow wood glue is sufficient, polyurethane glue is somewhat stronger but significantly messier.
 Be sure to wipe up any excess glue with a damp cloth as you work, as hardened excess may prevent the filters from sliding in easily or the fans from sitting flush with the enclosure.
 If you miss a spot, it can be sanded flat or peeled off with a chisel.
 * We suggest building the air purifiers on a glass tabletop for easy cleanup, and to keep everything flat and square.
 Free-standing pieces can be held between two large food cans while the glue dries to keep them sufficiently vertical.
 Clothespins and thin rubber bands can be very helpful.
 * A few light coats of sealant will ensure a service life of many years and prevent any issues with mold or mildew (although this should be checked with a flashlight when the filters are changed and the enclosure disposed of in the unlikely event of any growth).